-QSEC PATIENT STORY
+PATIENT STORY

-(22)111 Mrs Louise O'Connor shared the experience of a patient, told by the patient's wife, who attended A&E with her husband.
+Mrs Louise O'Connor shared the experience of a patient, told by the patient's wife via an audio recording who attended A&E with her husband.
 The wife of the patient described her husband as a non-neuro typical, wheelchair user, with comorbidities and mental health issues and recalled attending the department with her husband who was distressed and in a lot of pain.
-A number of concerns were raised following their attendance at A&E including the inconsistent mask wearing of patients and staff which led to them choosing to wait outside in the cold weather for a long period of time to be seen.
-It was felt that there was a lack of communication from staff during their wait and that the patients' mental health issues were not being considered.
-Mrs O'Connor highlighted that the story will be a useful learning tool to raise awareness in service provision for people with complex needs across the Health Board and will be shared via the Unscheduled Emergency Care Quality and Safety Group and much wider for operational training purposes as part of the patient centred care initiatives.
+A number of concerns were raised following their attendance at A&E, including the inconsistent mask wearing of patients and staff which led to them choosing to wait to be seen outside in the cold weather for a long period of time.
+It was felt that there was a lack of communication from staff during their wait and that the patient's mental health issues were not being considered.
+The Committee recognised the extent of the distress caused by this experience and sought assurance that measures were in place to improve communication in A&E. Whilst acknowledging the sheer scale of pressure.
+Mrs O'Connor highlighted that the story will be a useful learning tool to raise awareness in service provision for people with complex needs across the Health Board and will be shared via the Unscheduled Emergency Care Quality and Safety Group and more widely for operational training purposes as part of the patient centred care initiatives.

 Mr Sam Dentten enquired whether there is information available online for patients with complex needs to discuss any concerns they may have and ensure support is in place prior to hospital admission.
-Highlighting that arrangements can be made to support patients a lot easier in a planned situation, Mrs O'Connor noted the challenges making these arrangements in an emergency.
-Mrs O'Connor assured Members of the programmed work underway with the Equalities and Diversity team to improve the environment for those with complex needs and noted Mr Dentten's comment regarding improving the information on the Health Board's website to discuss patient support or alternative setting arrangements if appropriate.
+Highlighting that arrangements can be made to support patients a great deal more easily in a planned situation, Mrs O'Connor noted the challenges making these arrangements in an emergency.
+Mrs O'Connor assured Members regarding the programmed work underway with the Equalities and Diversity team to improve the environment for those with complex needs and noted Mr Dentten's comment regarding improving the information on the Health Board's website to discuss patient support or alternative setting arrangements if appropriate.